 In a nutshell: Unless you were set on your XE having a supercharged V6 heart, there’s been no better time to buy one than now.
 And buy one, you should, as the XE stands out as one of the very best to drive in the class.

-Full Disclosure: Jaguar Land Rover Australia lent us the vehicle for this review for a week with a full tank of fuel.
+Full Disclosure: The vehicle tested here was provided by Jaguar Land Rover Australia for a week with a full tank of fuel.
 Additionally, our good friends at MPF Detailing gave it a complimentary express detail for us prior to our photoshoot.